Scotland's largest utility trade union

 BETTA

-The UK government has published a draft bill to
+The UK government has published a draft bill

-Electricity Trading and Transmission Arrangements (BETTA).
-This
+British Electricity Trading and Transmission Arrangements (BETTA).

-extends the English system known as NETA to Scotland.
+This extends the English system known as NETA to Scotland.

 UNISON Scotland has produced a new briefing on